lee-zhg/Introduction-to-Kubernetes/Lab3/README.md

 10. Test guestbook app using a browser of your choice using the url `<your-cluster-ip>:<node-port>`

-# 2. Connect to a back-end service.
+# 2. Connect to a back-end service

 If you look at the guestbook source code, under the `guestbook/v1/guestbook` directory, you'll notice that it is written to support a variety of data